-Table 1.
-Results of the voice parade for the Danish-Swedish bilingual speaker.
+Table 1: Results of the voice parade for the Danish-Swedish bilingual speaker.
 Grey shaded cells indicate speakers that were picked at or above chance level.
-Note that each distracter represents two different speakers, i.e. a Danish and a Swedish one.
+Note that each distracter represents two different speakers, i.e., one Danish and one Swedish.